souhilsk/Groupe-33-REME/README.md

 ## Repository Structure

-Below is a high-level view of the folder structure.
-Each main folder and its contents are described in detail.
+Below is a view of the folder structure.

 ```text
 ├── data